 Project status

-Bleep self-hosts: bleep itself is built with bleep, including a multi-project Scala 3 codebase, several ported sbt plugins, and the GraalVM native-image release pipeline.
-Several teams use it in production for backend services, libraries published to Maven Central, and large generated-source codebases (parser projects with hundreds of thousands of lines of generated Java).
+It self-hosts — bleep itself is built with bleep, including a multi-project Scala 3 codebase, several ported sbt plugins, and the GraalVM native-image release pipeline.
+It's also in production on private codebases with millions of lines of source, plus libraries published to Maven Central, generated-source projects with hundreds of thousands of lines, and backend services shipping to real users.

 stable in practice; named features are tested by integration tests.